nsfcac/MonSter/README.md

 You may need to run the data collection codes in background:
 `nohup python -u midrac.py > ./midrac.log 2>&1 &` and `nohup python -u mslurm.py > ./mslurm.log 2>&1 &`.

+---
+If you have questions, please email Mr. Jie Li: jie.li@ttu.edu.